📝 Basic knowledge and formulas · ⏱️ 4 min read

 Why food costs matter so much

-Your food cost determines whether you make or lose money on each dish.
-Without this knowledge, you're making decisions based on gut feeling, and that usually goes wrong.
+Your food cost determines if you make or lose money on each dish.
+Without this knowledge, you're gambling with your business and hoping for the best.

 A bistro sells 50 steaks daily for €28.00.
-The owner thinks he makes €8 profit per steak.
+The owner assumes he makes €8 profit per steak.

 • Selling price excl.
 VAT: €25.69